 It’s challenging for many women to date moody men.
 In my experience, I often think it’s my fault.
 I asked myself if I did something wrong.
 I surveyed my friends and we tried to analyze the situation.
 I asked each guy what was wrong and got answers like “nothing” or “it’s just been a long day.”
 I pondered what could possibly be bothering him enough to ignore me for days on end or to stay stuck so long?
 Why was he burning daylight holding this grudge?
 Why wouldn’t he talk to me (or someone)?
 I didn’t understand what was going on.

-After discussing this with some self-proclaimed moody guys, I learned that they often need a hug or physical touch, a sandwich, and a nap.
+After discussing the moodiness factor with some self-proclaimed moody guys, I learned that they often need a hug or physical touch, a sandwich, and a nap.
 But, if the moody problem persists, they keep reminding me not to take it personally.
 Thus, the best course of action is to keep doing my things and give him space to process.
 I was told not to try to fix it, but to be available if he wants to talk.
 Okay, but what if he never wants to talk and I need to process how his distance has pushed me away?
 Well, then there could be a compromise on both sides: one person may need to talk a little more candidly so the other understands and the other person may need to back off.

 My advice to a moody person: